eseidel/space_traders/README.md

   from if the contract is fulfill-able from the market it's at.

 Exploring:
-* Probes should plan jumps based on distance to hq, not current location.
-* Fix probes getting stuck cycling.
 * Teach explorers to avoid each other.
 Right now they all route to the same opportunities.
   Explorers should generate a queue of good systems to explore, and then